sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 I had never minded death, not the way some people did.
 Fearing it and grieving it, seeking out every possible way to delay it just a second longer.
 It was okay, to die.
 It was something we all did.

-In life, I had been something of a materialist; an unbeliever.
+In life, I had been an unbeliever.
 The kind who said, with a certainty bordering on arrogance: what we cannot observe, does not exist.
 I did not have a body, I used to say.
 I was a body.
 But I suppose God does what he will whether you believe in him or not.
 Seven days after my death, I blinked awake to the walls of the coffin, claustrophobia and the scent of earth.

 If there was any meaning to this.
-If it was a lesson or verdict, reward or atonement — then it was utterly lost on me.
+If it was a lesson or verdict, reward or atonement — then it was lost on me.
 I just settled myself as comfortably as I could in my casket, and allowed time to rush through me like wind between the oaks.

 --